Shicheng-Guo/BIS180L_web/_posts/2017-04-06-1-Sequence_Alignment.md

 Note that the files do not have `.gz` extensions because they have been uncompressed.
 Furthermore, the A.thaliana chromosomes have all been merged into a single file.
-As a final step, change the file permissions to be read-only so that you don't accidentally delete or edit them.
+You should not need to duplicate sequences.
+That is, `Sequences/Genome/A.thaliana.fa` and `Species/A.thaliana/genome.fa` should contain the same thing, so no need to duplicate the data unnecessarily (i.e. make an alias).
+Lastly, the file permissions should be "appropriate".
 When you have completed these tasks, change directory to your home directory and run the following command.

 	ls -lR Data

-This should indicated that there are 6 files with read-only permission.
+This should indicated that there are 6 aliases to 6 files.

 ## Part 2: Lab Notebook ##

 It is now time to start doing some bioinformatics experiments.
 Create a new directory to organize your thoughts and files.
-In the example below, the directory is called `Lab1` but you can call it something more descriptive, like `Lab1_Sequence_Alignment`.

 	mkdir ~/Lab1
 	cd ~/Lab1